How Physical AI Is Transforming Work and Healthcare

 • CloudMinds’ service robots – deployed in hospitals and commercial spaces to assist with patient care, cleaning, and guidance.

-The Chinese approach emphasizes scale, integration, and government-industry collaboration, enabling faster deployment and innovation.
+In addition, the Chinese approach emphasizes scale, integration, and government-industry collaboration, enabling faster deployment and innovation.
 By combining advanced AI perception, real-time coordination, and adaptive robotics, China is positioning itself as a key driver of the next generation of Physical AI technologies, alongside Western leaders like Amazon and Tesla.

 Physical AI Across Industries